Frederick Cramer House

 Frederick Cramer House is a historic home located in Colonie in Albany County, New York.
 It was built in 1877 and is a 2 1/2-story brick farmhouse in the Gothic Revival style.
-It is a "T" shaped residence with a five-bay-wide main section.
+It is a T-shaped residence with a five-bay-wide main section.
 It features an enclosed 1-story portico at the center entrance.
-Also on the property are a contributing barn and shed.
+The property also contains a contributing barn and shed.

 It was listed on the National Register of Historic Places in 1985.